Twahiduddin/WebDevFinal/README.md

 # final-frontend

-starter code for CSCI 39548 final project
+CSCI - 39548
+Prof. Melissa Lynch
+Practical Web Development
+Final Project - Twahid Uddin

+This project is a simple clone of the CUNY first system.